 Caernarfon was the most expensive castle an English king ever built.
-Constructed as a key fortress in Edward's iron ring of castles, its sheer immensity was designed to prompt humility.
+Constructed as a key fortress in Edward's "iron ring" of castles, its sheer immensity was designed to prompt humility.

 It's famous for its physical grandeur and for its association with the Prince of Wales.
-In modern times, to give the Welsh a sense of belonging to Britain, the Prince of Wales has been given his title here.
-It was here that, in 1969, Queen Elizabeth crowned her son Charles, Prince of Wales.
+In modern times, to give the Welsh a sense of belonging to Britain [the UK], the Prince of Wales has been given his title here.
+It was here that, in 1969, Queen Elizabeth crowned her son Charles "Prince of Wales."

 My friend and fellow tour guide, Martin de Lewandowicz, helps me with all this history.

-Martin: That's right and when you think about the walled town of Caernfon, think about those settlers moving in from back east called England, they are really pioneer settlers sheltering in fear behind a medieval town wall.
+Martin: That's right — and when you think about the walled town of Caernarfon, think of those settlers moving in from back east — called "England" — they are really pioneer settlers sheltering in fear behind a medieval town wall.

-Martin: It's one of the few castles that I think manages to achieve both architecture, art and defensibility at the same time.
-It works as a castle and it works as a piece of art at the same time
+Martin: It's one of the few castles, I think, that manages to achieve both architecture — art — and defensibility at the same time.
+It works as a castle, and it works as a piece of art at the same time.

-Rick: So with all these incredible castles, were the English able to keep the Welsh down?
+Rick: So, with all these incredible castles, were the English able to keep the Welsh down?

-Martin: Well, politically yes, but culturally no. this is still the land of the Welsh language where we compose poetry and we sing songs in Welsh
+Martin: Well, politically yes, but culturally no. This is still the land of the Welsh language — where we compose poetry, and we sing songs, in Welsh.

-Rick: So poetry is a big deal?
+Rick: Yeah.
+So poetry is a big deal?

-Martin: Oh yeah.
+Martin: Oh yeah!

-Rick: Now what is the state of the language today?
+Rick: Now, what is the state of the language today?

-Martin: Well today it is fantastic in that if you go to a primary school, a standard state primary school everything is taught in Welsh
+Martin: Well, today it is fantastic in that if you go to a primary school — a standard state primary school — everything is taught in Welsh.

 Rick: So why is the Welsh language so important to you?